tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 Key importers mirror the concept of key exporters in TLS in that they diversify a key based on some contextual information before use in a connection.
-In contrast to key exporters, wherein differentiation is done via an explicit label and context string, the key importer defined herein uses an optional context string along with a target protocol and KDF identifier to differentiate an external PSK into one or more PSKs for use.
+In contrast to key exporters, wherein differentiation is done via an explicit label and context string, the key importer defined herein diversifies external one PSK into one or more PSKs for use via a target protocol, KDF identifier, and optional context string.
+Additionally, the resulting PSK binder key is modified with a new derivation label to prevent confusion with non-imported PSKs.

 Imported keys do not require negotiation for use, as a client and server will not agree upon identities if not imported correctly.
-Thus, importers induce no protocol changes with the exception of expanding the set of PSK identities sent on the wire.
 Endpoints may incrementally deploy PSK importer support by offering non-imported keys for TLS versions prior to TLS 1.3.
 Non-imported and imported PSKs are distinct since their identities are different on the wire.
 See {{rollout}} for more details.

 Clients which import external keys TLS MUST NOT use these keys for any other purpose.
 Moreover, each external PSK MUST be associated with at most one hash function.